achursin1986/isis-mocker/README.md

 # isis-mocker

-Tool provides an ability to load ISIS protocol(RFC 1195) database in json format to lab router and emulate that network for the router.
+Tool provides an ability to load ISIS protocol(RFC 1195) database in json format to a lab router and emulate the whole ISIS network for the router under test(DUT).
 _ONLY_ L2 P2P adjacency supported and Linux OS.
-To get input json file in correct format see details below.

 #### Features supported
-* Base ISIS protocol structs
-* IPv4 reachability
-* Basic SR
+* P2P peering with no MT
+* no limit on database contents as we load raw export

 #### Encoded params